ClementNerma/Rave/docs/books/hybrid.md

 println!(ptr); // Prints: "1"
 ```

 This example is a little bit complex.
 First, we define a function that takes as an argument a pointer, and returns another.
 In its body, it adds 1 to the counter on-the-fly (without assigning anything).
 This results in making a brand new integer, which is not a pointer but a simple value.
-Then, it makes a pointer from this new value and returns it, so `ptr` receives a new pointer.
+Then, it makes a pointer from this new value and returns it, by transparently creating a new assignable entity containing this value and returning a pointer to it.
+So `ptr` receives a new pointer.
 The function could also have returned a simple number, without making a pointer from it: assigning a simple integer to `ptr` would automatically have turned it into a pointer.
 So that doesn't change anything here.

 ### Reassigning pointers